Addictions, Drug & Alcohol Institute

 Meg Brunner MLIS

-Meg has also served on the Executive Board of the professional organization Substance Abuse Librarians and Information Specialists (SALIS) as both a member-at-large and as chair, and served as the editor of SALIS News.
-She is also a member of the SAMHSA KAP Advisory Board, and was a field reviewer for TIP 63 (Medications for Opioid Use Disorder).
+Meg served on the Executive Board of the professional organization Substance Abuse Librarians and Information Specialists (SALIS) for many years as both a member-at-large and as chair, and was the long-time editor of SALIS News.
+She is also a member of the Pacific Northwest Chapter of the Medical Library Association (PNC-MLA), as well as the SAMHSA KAP Advisory Board, where she served as a field reviewer for TIP 63 (Medications for Opioid Use Disorder) and TIP 64 (Incorporating Peer Support Into Substance Use Disorder Treatment Services).

 Titles